The Low Age

 -- Collapse historian Sybil Masani

 Historians still discuss the exact causes of the collapse of the mid-21st century, which marked the end of the civilisation born from the industrial revolution.
 Ecosystem collapse and resource depletion played an obvious and overwhelming role, however recent examination of previously unknown sources has led collapse studies to re-evaluate the importance of the systemic failure of technological networks, resource wars and political unrest.
-Regardless of the details, however, one thing is painfully certain: if the 21st century hadn't breached the IPCC baseline of +1.5°C by 2050, the collapse would have been either averted or greatly cushioned.
+Regardless of the details, however, one thing is painfully certain: if the 21st century hadn't breached the IPCC baseline of +2 °C by 2050, the collapse would have been either averted or greatly cushioned.
 Anthropogenic climate change is the Gordian knot of the death of the industrial world.
-It strangled the Earth, choked humankind in its own mistakes and was not far away from causing civilizational extinction.
+It strangled the Earth, choked humankind in its own mistakes, and was not far away from causing civilizational extinction.

-The world didn't fracture into warlord kingdoms and post-apocalyptic raider dominions, as a certain literature would have it.
-When the dust settled in the mid-22nd century, the human civilisation had reverted to a stable, lower technology state, comparable to the late 17th century, albeit with significant fragments of modern scientific knowledge and a limited but real capacity for renewable and to a certain extent nuclear energy production.
+The world, however, didn't fracture into warlord kingdoms and post-apocalyptic raider dominions.
+When the dust settled by the mid-22nd century, the human civilisation had reverted to a stable, lower technology state, comparable to the late 17th century, albeit with significant fragments of modern scientific knowledge and a limited but real capacity for renewable and to a certain extent nuclear energy production.
 Within that framework, industrial states couldn't work any longer.
 The disappearance of worldwide markets, combined with the drastic reduction in infrastructure capability led to the rise of local communes and syndicates as the main framework of governance, with old world fragments such as AUSCOM or Eurofront remaining as ghost entities, moving forward on inertia and derelict AI systems.
-As the Low Age moved into its middle era, loose continental federations emerged as a way to unite the communes together.
+As the Low Age moved transitioned to its middle era, loose continental federations emerged as a way to unite the communes together.
 Sciences were geared towards immediate survival in a hostile world, ravaged by ecosystem collapse, hypercanes and deadly wet bulb temperatures.
 This led to a relative decline in fundamental sciences (which hasn't been fully covered up to this day) with domains such as agronomy, biology, geography, urban planning and practical engineering favoured by the scribes and researchers of this new world.
 Conservation and cross-referencing of knowledge was deemed paramount and handed to semi-religious groups acting as medieval monks, copying and archiving documents on physical storage.
 Warfare favoured skirmishes, small-scale battles and diplomatic resolutions, with very few groups capable of organising and financing professional militaries.
 A select few polities kept and maintained nuclear weapons, albeit with very limited means of delivery.
 They acted as a counter-power to local hegemonies, cementing the rise of the syndicates that would later become Laniakea and the USRE.

-"The Low Age -- why did we name it that way?
+“The Low Age -- why did we name it that way?
 Because we had lost the ability to go beyond our atmosphere?
-Because we saw in it a repeat of the middle ages?
+Because we saw in it a repeat of the Middle Ages?
 I like to think it is because it forced us to slow down.
-To go lower, to go better."
+To go lower, to go better.”

 -- quote attributed to Oak-class AI Thot.

 Three centuries and a half after the collapse, the world entered the late Low Age.
 The new world order had achieved a stable state, with the largest communes and syndicate relinking together into continental markets.
 Technological innovations such as radio-webs and re-discovery of ancient capabilities enabled the emergence of worldwide information networks and logistics similar to what would have been available in the mid-19th century, albeit on a renewable-nuclear energy mix.
 Worldwide population shot back to three billion inhabitants.
 As many a city had been abandoned or ravaged by climate catastrophes, new metropolises started emerging from the ruins.
 Africa, Southern America, northern India and small parcels of Europe arose as the new urban centres of the wounded planet.
 At the end of the late Low Age, the new renewable-nuclear civilisation had reached a level of capability akin to the mid 20th century.
 Laniakea and the USRE rose to prominence, destroying the last remnants of the industrial world in short world wars.
-Space was reached again as a strange, colourful 25th century rose on humankind.
+Space was reached again as a strange, colourful 25th century rose upon the Earth.

 The Low Age ended when the first geometry drive-equipped probe performed an Earth-Mars translation under six milliseconds.
 The Great Filter had fallen; in a wake of blueshifted light began the Interstellar Age.